morganics/bayesianpy/README.md

 Note: I believe there is now an in-memory implementation for mapping between dataframes and Bayes Server, however the SDK currently writes data to an SQLlite database which is then read by the Java API.

-# Example; training a model from a template:
+## Example: training a model from a template

 ``` python